 When is postediting needed?

 Postediting is almost always crucial for ensuring the desired quality of the translation and will be more or less thorough depending on the type of text, the goal and the use of the translation and, of course, the level of visibility it may have.
-For automatic translation software, a text with a complex context or, for example, a marketing slogan with a double meaning, is more complicated.
-When the text presents a complex typology , this tool tends to use translation techniques such as tracing and can lead to very literal translations.
+A text with a complex context or, for example, a marketing slogan with a double meaning is more complicated for machine translation software.
+When the text type is complex, this tool tends to resort to translation techniques such as calquing and may generate very literal translations.

 A medical text or the handling instructions for a nuclear reactor will demand meticulous postediting, while an FAQ page for an aftersales service will probably meet readers’ expectations, even if it does contain the occasional grammatical mistake owing to more surface-level postediting.